adrivsh/resilience_indicator_phl/README.md

 The *.py files contain function definitions.
 Among them, res_ind_lib.py contains the main set of equations of the model.
 The model, and thus this file, can be modified to be tailored to the PHL context.

 # Usage
+Here is how to *run* these notebooks in your computer.

 ## Dependencies